09.06.2025

 Two paths to art in a cup

-• Etching: In this method, tools such as latte art pens are used to refine or draw the design after pouring.
-This allows for more intricate images or even lettering to be created in the cup.
+• Etching: This is where tools (e.g. latte art pens) are used.
+This allows more complex images or lettering to be created in the cup.

-Latte art is also possible with plant-based milk like oat milk, though frothing it is significantly more challenging.
-If you want to learn how, we recommend Thermoplan’s latte art course, where you will be guided step by step through the techniques and knowledge needed.
+Latte art is also possible with plant milks such as oat milk - although frothing is much more challenging.
+If you want to learn how to do this, we recommend Thermoplan's latte art course, which teaches you the technique and knowledge step by step.

 World-class latte art: the WLAC

 The World Latte Art Championship (WLAC) is the most prestigious competition for latte art baristas worldwide.
-Since its introduction in 2005, the championship has combined technical skill with creative milk foam artistry at the highest level, highlighting the growing importance of latte art in global coffee culture.
+Since its inception in 2005, the championship has brought together technical skill and creative milk foam art at the highest level, underlining the growing importance of latte art in global coffee culture.

-The WLAC is organised by World Coffee Events (WCE), a subsidiary of the Specialty Coffee Association (SCA).
-Its aim is to promote latte art as a professional discipline and to provide a platform for the global barista community.
+The WLAC is organized by World Coffee Events (WCE), a subsidiary organization of the Specialty Coffee Association (SCA).
+The aim is to promote latte art as a professional discipline and to provide a platform for the global barista community.

-Only those who have won a national qualifying competition are allowed to take part, with just one competitor per country.
-For many baristas, the WLAC represents the pinnacle of their career and a unique opportunity to showcase their skills and passion on an international stage.
+Only those who have previously prevailed in a national preliminary round may take part, with only one person per country being admitted.
+For many baristas, the WLAC is the pinnacle of their career and a unique opportunity to showcase their skills and passion on an international stage.

 Barista und Jury während seiner Präsentation an der World Latte Art Championship